MicrosoftDocs/learn/learn-pr/aspnetcore/blazor-introduction/includes/4-when-to-use-blazor.md

-Blazor is a fully-featured web UI framework designed to handle the needs of most modern web apps.
-But whether Blazor is the right framework for you depends on a number of factors.
+Blazor is a fully featured web UI framework designed to handle the needs of most modern web apps.
+But whether Blazor is the right framework for you depends on many factors.

 You should consider using Blazor for web development if:

-- You're looking for a highly-productive full stack web development solution.
+- You're looking for a highly productive full stack web development solution.
 - You need to deliver web experiences quickly without the need for a separate frontend development team.
-- You're already using .NET, and you want to leverage your existing .NET skills and resources on the web.
+- You're already using .NET, and you want to apply your existing .NET skills and resources on the web.
 - You need a high-performance and highly scalable backend to power your web app.

 Blazor may not be a good fit if: